1988: THEY COST HOW MUCH?

 If you think alpacas are for you, or that they might be:

 • Visit the Alpaca Owners Association website (www.alpacainfo.com) and request an information

 • Use the AOA website to locate farms in your area and arrange a visit.
 Go to small farms as well as the large well-publicized ranches.
 Listen to different points of view on "the ideal alpaca."

 • See if the AOA website lists upcoming shows, seminars, or other events near you.

 • Join AOA.
 The cost is under $200/year, a small expense in relation to the amount you'd spend on an alpaca.
-You'll receive Alpacas Magazine and be able to attend the National Conference in If you're still not sure, consider purchasing two or three young animals (halter trained "pet quality"
+You'll receive Alpacas Magazine and be able to attend the National Conference and the If you're still not sure, consider purchasing two or three young animals (halter trained "pet quality"